 Dr. James E. Coverdill, Meigs Distinguished Teaching Associate Professor of Sociology (view Dr. Coverdill's Meigs video) has been at the University of Georgia since receiving a Ph.D. in Sociology from Northwestern University.
-One main prong of his research explores the ways culture and social organization intertwine to shape the work and training of surgeons.
-This research is grounded in fieldwork with surgeons in a teaching hospital and three rounds of mixed-method data collection (questionnaires and follow-up interviews) that expand on key issues from the fieldwork.
-Another main project is a collaborative effort with William Finlay to extend and elaborate their book Headhunters: Matchmaking in the Labor Market, which remains the only academic study of that occupation.
-Headhunters are labor market intermediaries who are paid by employers to find and recruit job candidates.
-Secondary projects with undergraduate and graduate students explore several ADHD-related issues on campus, including the informal use of ADHD medications and the experiences of students who are diagnosed with ADHD in college.
+One main and ongoing prong of his research explores the ways culture and social organization intertwine to shape the work and training of surgeons.
+This research is grounded in fieldwork with surgeons in a teaching hospital and three rounds of mixed-methods data collection (questionnaires and follow-up interviews) that expand on key issues from the fieldwork.
+Another recent project is a collaboration with William Finlay to extend and elaborate their earlier research on headhunters (labor-market intermediaries who are paid by employers to find and recruit job candidates) The new book, High Tech and High Touch: Headhunters, Technology, and Economic Transformation (Cornell University Press) will appear later this year (2017).
+Secondary projects explore several ADHD-related issues on campus, including the widespread informal use of ADHD medications and the experiences of students who are diagnosed with ADHD in college.